Accessible Travel NYC at Grand Central

 We checked on the accessible restroom in the restaurant which wasn’t accessible to us because a caretaker couldn’t fit in the restroom to assist the wheelchair user.

 Based on information from staff at Grand Central, there are accessible stalls in the public restrooms in Grand Central and there is family restroom in the Station master office next to the Transit Museum.
-Check out their FAQ linked here for more information.

 Transportation Accessibility: